JhansiY1/AI-And-Tech/README.md

   now hit sign up or Get started for free button to subscribe,enter details and enter otp(note-check for the otp in spam mails and report it as not spam)

-7.**sending mails to subscribers**
+7.**sending updates to subscribers**

-  run python file named mailer.py to send AI updates to subscribers, instead of doing this manually we can upload this python file in "python anywhere" and can set the timer to run the file automatically.
+  run python file named mailer.py to send AI updates to subscribers, instead of doing this manually, we can upload this python file in "python anywhere" and can set the timer to run the file automatically.

   note:- if requests and lxml are not already available in your Python environment.